The Guide

 TL;DR

-- Shanghai has a well-developed, competitive international school market.
+• Shanghai has a deep, competitive international school market.
 The top schools produce IB results well above the world average, and a few are among the strongest in Asia.

-- The city splits into two broad zones: Pudong (east, newer, more corporate) and Puxi (west, older, more residential).
-Most families end up living near their chosen school.
-Unlike Madrid or Barcelona, cross-city commuting every day is genuinely painful.
+• The city splits into two broad zones: Pudong (east, newer, more corporate) and Puxi (west, older, more residential).
+Most families live near their chosen school.
+Cross-city commuting in rush hour is punishing.

 The city

-Shanghai is a genuinely large, fast city, and not an easy first posting.
-The scale takes time to absorb.
-Getting around by metro is straightforward once you know the system, but rush-hour traffic on the elevated roads is real, and the distances between Pudong and Puxi add up.
+Shanghai is large and fast, not an easy first posting.
+The metro is straightforward once you learn it, but rush-hour traffic on the elevated roads is heavy, and the distances between Pudong and Puxi add up.
 Most long-term residents settle into a neighbourhood and stay there.

 Mandarin matters here more than in Hong Kong or Singapore.
 The city's infrastructure runs in Chinese, and daily life outside the international school and compound bubble requires at least functional Mandarin.
-That said, the school circuit and the main residential areas are well set up for families arriving without it.
-You'll manage, but be honest about the linguistic environment before you arrive.
+The school circuit and the main residential areas are set up for families arriving without it.

 The schools